-- 1. Students in Political Science should exit Mississippi Valley State University with a firm grasp of the basics in Political Science. - 2.
+- 1. Students in Political Science should exit Mississippi Valley State University with a firm grasp of political science basics. - 2.
 Students in Political Science should either enter productive employment or proceed to graduate or professional schools. - 3.
 Students in political science should engage in significant academic extracurricular activities.
-These activities could include participating in intramural competition with organizations such as the University Mock Trial and Model United Nations teams; maintaining membership in academic clubs including PI Sigma Alpha (the national honor's society), the Political Science Club; and attending and presenting at professional meetings. - 4.
-Students in the concentration will take an internship introducing them to the day-to-day operation of politics.
+These activities could include participating in the intramural competition with organizations such as the

-- 5. Faculty members in Political Science should maintain up-to-date approaches to teaching and learning (including pedagogy and curriculum revision) that serve the needs of our students. - 6.
+- University Mock Trial and Model United Nations teams; maintaining membership in academic clubs including PI Sigma Alpha (the national honor's society), the Political Science Club; and attending and presenting at professional meetings. - 4.
+Students in the concentration will take an internship introducing them to the day-to-day operation of politics. - 5.
+Faculty members in Political Science should maintain up-to-date approaches to teaching and learning (including pedagogy and curriculum revision) that serve our students' needs. - 6.
 Faculty members in Political Science should participate in community service.